circuits/pycon/source/index.rst

 .. rst-class:: build

-* Building Software with circuits is analageous to *Electronic Circuits*
+* Building Software with circuits is analogous to *Electronic Circuits*
 * Components are registered together (*Breadboard*)
 * Components cooperate and communicate via Event(s) (*Signals*)
 * **Components are composable units of behavior.**